esamattis/piler/README.md

 ### Pattern for sharing full modules

-This is nothing specific to *node-pile*, but this is a nice pattern which can be used to share modules between the server and the client.
+This is nothing specific to *Piler*, but this is a nice pattern which can be used to share modules between the server and the client.

 share.js